-While homeowners insurance is an invaluable form of financial security against damage to the family home and its contents, the loss of such coverage can threaten a family’s retirement plans and financial prospects for the future.
-Although the loss of homeowners insurance can create significant hardships, the loss of coverage can take different forms.
-While homeowners should move quickly to replace coverage when it is lost, a nonrenewal and cancellation are very different.
+Homeowners insurance is an invaluable form of financial security against damage to the family home and its contents.
+Although the loss of homeowner's insurance can create significant hardships, the loss of coverage can take different forms.
+While homeowners should move quickly to replace coverage when it is lost, non-renewal and cancellation are very different.
 Policyholders are advised to understand the difference between these distinct ways that a policyholder can suddenly lose coverage.

-Generally, insurers cannot cancel a homeowners policy that have been in place for longer than sixty days unless evidence establishes either of the following:
+Generally, insurers cannot cancel a homeowner's policy that has been in place for longer than sixty days unless evidence establishes either of the following:

 - The insured significantly misrepresented facts or engaged in fraud when providing information in the policy application.